 The safety areas that a service provider’s assembly team must cover relate to personal protective equipment (PPE), the use of work equipment from tools to cranes and the communication of all relevant information to everyone involved.
 ‘The aspect of communication is often underestimated,’ says Hartmut Kleinfeldt from his many years of experience.
 ‘Together with the risk assessment, it is crucial to ensure that everyone knows what the situation on site looks like, what they have to do and not do and what roles the others have to play.’

 What does the transport route for a machine look like?
 Are there any obstacles on this route?
 What tools do we use and how are they handled?
 Do the machines have to be disconnected?
 Which cables need to be dismantled?
-How will the machine behave now of the first lift?
+How will the machine behave when first lifting?
 These and many other questions need to be clearly communicated.
-Hartmut Kleinfeldt also has an important practical tip for his customers: ‘A good installation service provider must always have a risk assessment and safety briefing with them, confirmed in writing.
+Hartmut Kleinfeldt also has an important practical advice for his customers: ‘A good installation service provider must always have a risk assessment and safety briefing with them, confirmed in writing.
 Otherwise, a surprise visit from the authorities can be very unpleasant and, in the worst case, the construction site may even have to be closed.’

 The SCC certificate was originally created in the Netherlands for the petrochemical industry.
 The aim was to demonstrably sensitise employees in chemical plants to occupational health and safety.
 The principle was so well thought out and sensible that it soon established itself as a fundamental benchmark for occupational health and safety measures in other industries.
 Read our article on safety management at SCHOLPP to find out how SCHOLPP implements the high requirements for its own SCC-certified safety management.